Extended Analytical Physics 750:115

 create from these hints the great generalizations; to guess at the

 wonderful, simple, but very strange patterns beneath them all, and then to

 experiment to check again whether we have made the right guess.

 . . .
 Richard Feynman

-Here is the Final Review Powerpoint that was shown in lecture on 12/5.
+Here is the powerpoint that was shown in class in the first week of class.

 HOW TO LEARN FROM THE TEXT: There are many examples to work through in the textbook, and you are expected to be working through them as part of your reading assignment.
 You will not be tested on all of the Guided Review, but doing them is an excellent way to be studying for this course.
 To encourage you, I have posted the answers to most of the questions.
 The idea is to work hard at doing them on your own, and once you are confident about your answer, then compare your work to the solutions.
 Reading solutions without the struggle will not teach you anything, and will not prepare you for the exams.
 Question #6 on the 2013 first hourly exam was taken, word for word, from your textbook.